Atos (ATO) Q4 2025 earnings summary

 Q4 2025 earnings summary

-2025 marked a decisive transformation and reset, with all key financial and extra-financial targets met or exceeded, driven by the Genesis plan, a shift to an AI-first operating model, and positive commercial momentum.
+2025 marked a decisive transformation and reset phase, with all key financial and extra-financial targets met or exceeded, driven by the Genesis plan, AI-first operating model, and positive commercial momentum, despite a 13.8–14% revenue decline year-over-year.

-Major strategic initiatives included the launch of Atos Amplify (AI-powered consulting) and Agentic Studios, with divestments in Latin America, Bull, Advanced Computing, and South America operations.
+Major strategic initiatives included the launch of Atos Amplify (AI-powered consulting), Agentic Studios, and significant divestments (Bull/Advanced Computing, Latin America, Nordics, Ideal GRP, South America).

-Workforce reduced by 19.1% to 57,000 post-divestments, with a focus on AI, consulting, and strong ESG performance.
+Workforce reduced by 19.1% to 57,000 post-divestments, with renewed focus on leadership, AI culture, and strong ESG performance.

 Financial highlights